ddev/ddev/docs/content/users/usage/troubleshooting.md

 Here are some of the other common processes that could be using ports 80/443 and methods to stop them.

+* macOS content filtering: Under "Screen Time" → "Choose Screen Time content and privacy settings", turn off "Content and Privacy" and then reboot.
+This has been a common issue with macOS Sonoma.
+* macOS or Linux Homebrew: Look for active processes by running `brew services` and temporarily running `brew services stop` individually to see if it has any impact on the conflict.
 * MAMP (macOS): Stop MAMP.
 * Apache: Temporarily stop with `sudo apachectl stop`, permanent stop depends on your environment.
 * nginx (macOS Homebrew): `sudo brew services stop nginx` or `sudo launchctl stop homebrew.mxcl.nginx`.